ghostery/adblocker/bench/comparison/overview.md

 In this graph, we present the time it takes for each content-blocker to be initialized from the lists (without any prior caching, which means initializing all internal resources by parsing the raw list).
-We see that only Brave seems to be significantly slower and that uBlock Origin, Ghostery, Adblock Plus and DuckDuckGo all perform well.
+We see that only Brave seems to be significantly slower and that *uBlock Origin*, *Ghostery*, *Adblock Plus* and *DuckDuckGo* all perform well.

 ![](./plots/time-to-parse-easylist-all.svg)